 An acute myeloid leukemia (AML) rash may appear in the form of small spots or bruises.
-However, if the rash develops because leukemia cells have spread to the skin, it may look like other types of rash and cover an extensive part of the body.
+However, if the rash develops because leukemia cells have spread to the skin, it may look like other types of rash and can cover an extensive part of the body.

 On light skin, this type of rash often appears as red or purple.
 On dark skin, it may look darker and be less noticeable.

-Keep reading to learn about rashes, bruises, red spots, and other symptoms of AML, as well as when to contact a doctor.
+Keep reading to learn about rashes, bruises, spots, and other symptoms of AML, as well as when to contact a doctor.

 Leukemia cells of AML may spread from the blood and bone marrow to the skin.
 When this occurs, it causes lumps and spots that look like ordinary rashes.

-Leukemia cutis appears as red or purplish red, and it occasionally looks dark red or brown.
+Leukemia cutis appears red or purplish red, and it occasionally looks dark red or brown.
 It affects the outer skin layer, the inner skin layer, and the layer of tissue beneath the skin.